jmeowmeow/PixieReport/express-progress/tasks.md

 laptop vim for js.

 Matrix pixie displays could be inline data: URLs to reduce multiple web client fetches.
+Since I'm not using HTTP/2, the best I can hope for is HTTP/1.1 keep-alive, but I don't know if that's happening.
+Not too hard to check from the client side, esp with a transparent proxy of some sort.

-Thinking again about robots.txt after seeing GoogleBot represented as the most persistent visitor .
+Thinking again about robots.txt after seeing GoogleBot represented as the most persistent visitor.
 I compared a couple of public company websites.
 One had no robots.txt file.
 One had a saga.

 Should I start with a larger image for the "radio static" layer and